d-reinhold/async-priority-queue/README.md

 #Async Priority Queue

 `AsyncPriorityQueue` is an abstraction designed to simplify queueing and coordinating the control flow of asynchronous tasks.
 The initial use case was for prioritizing network requests in a single page app.
-More specifically, suppose you have an app with many components, each independently polling a backend server for new data or making mutative requests in response to user interaction.
+More specifically, suppose you have an app with many UI components, each independently polling a backend server for new data or making mutative requests in response to user interaction.
 Most browsers limit the number of concurrent AJAX requests (for Chrome, this number is 6).
 Therefore, it is easy to envision a scenario where a large number of potentially slow, low priority GET requests are preventing an important PUT or POST request from starting.
 With `AsyncPriorityQueue`, you get single shared queue that all network requests flow through, and individual requests (or classes of requests) can execute with different priorities.

 ## Installation